omerbar97/KNN-Server-Classification/README.md

 <pre><code>$ ./client.out &#60ip address&#62 &#60server port&#62   // For example: ./client.out 127.0.0.1 12345</code></pre>

 <h2><i>------------------------------Milestone 3 - 22.1.2023------------------------------</i></h2>
-<p>This part of the project we made multithreading server side, that handle connection simultaneously with alot of clients.
+<p>This part of the project we made multithreading server side that handle connection simultaneously with more than 1 client.
 The idea behind that is to make
 the server side more like a real server just like browsing the internet.
 Each client that connects to the server get an unique socket number that the server communicate through that socket.
 We were implementing the Client\Server side with the command design pattern.
+The client connects to the server by running the client.out with 2 argurments: server ip and server port, as shown in the Section "How To Run?". a valid port number is between 1024 and less than 60000. the ports from 60000 to 65500 are used for the server download feature as will be shown In the Download File section.
 When a client connects to the server the menu below will appear:</p>
 <pre><code>Welcome to the KNN Classifier Server.
 Please choose an option:
 1. upload an unclassified csv data file
 2. algorithm settings